MicrosoftEdge/WebView2Feedback/specs/FrameProcesssInfo.md

 Management of performance and overhead are some of the top concerns with applications building more complex experiences using WebView2.
-We’re seeing applications use multiple WebView2s, iframes, fencedframes, or other embedding techniques for different aspects of their user’s experience, and needing to prioritize or deprioritize the less important experiences depending on what the user is doing.
+We’re seeing applications use multiple WebView2s, iframes, fencedframes, or other embedding techniques for different aspects of their user's experience, and needing to prioritize or deprioritize the less important experiences depending on what the user is doing.
 This is similar to how the browser needs to understand the impact of each tab in order to ensure that the background tabs